felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 alternative.

 ##### Message queues and topics
-There are different types of messagings systems you should be aware of.
+There are different types of messaging systems you should be aware of.
 In general, you can split them into queues and topics.
 A queue works like you'd expect, you push a message onto the queue and then you dequeue it at the other end, FIFO.